-1. Each course unit is assessed by means of an examination.
+- 1. Each course unit is assessed by means of an examination.
 The enrolment for these course units is arranged for in the Examination Regulation.
 Participation in an examination without the required enrolment is not allowed.
-The Board of Examiners can decide to deviate from this situation due to compelling reasons in exceptional circumstances

-- 2. An examination can comprise a number of partial exams.
+The Board of Examiners can decide to deviate from this situation due to compelling reasons in exceptional circumstances - 2.
+An examination can comprise a number of partial exams.
 The results of these partial exams together determine the examination result. - 3.
 The examination assesses the students' mastery of the learning outcomes of the course unit.
 The assessment of an examination is explained in the Examination Regulation. - 4.
-The results of an examination are given as pass or fail, in numbers on a scale of 1 to 10, expressed as 6 or more for a pass and 5 or less for a fail. - 5.
-If a student at a written examination clearly writes 'do not correct' on the examination sheet, the student is supposed to not have participated in this examination.
-No results will be registered for this student in the system.
-All rights linked to examination participation, such as e.g. the right to an aberrant examination regulation as mentioned in article 9.5, will become null and void for this student for such examinations. - 6.
-If attendance is a prerequisite to participate in the final examination of a course unit, this will be expicitly stated in Ocasys.
+The results of an examination are given as pass or fail, in numbers on a scale of 1 to 10, expressed as 6 or more for a pass and 5 or less for a fail.

+5. If attendance is a prerequisite to participate in the final examination of a course unit, this will be explicitly stated in Ocasys.
 Such an attendance requirement can only be imposed if attendance is necessary to achieve the learning objectives of the course.